Germany–Italy football rivalry: Euro 2016

-On 2 July 2016, Germany and Italy met at the Nouveau Stade de Bordeaux in Bordeaux during the quarter-finals of the UEFA Euro 2016 where the match ended in a 1–1 draw after extra time, with Germany advancing 6–5 after a penalty shoot-out—statistically a draw, it was the first time ever Germany had overcome Italy in a competitive tie.
+On 2 July 2016, Germany and Italy met at the Nouveau Stade de Bordeaux in Bordeaux during the quarter-finals of UEFA Euro 2016 where the score was 1-1 after extra time, with Germany winning 6–5 in a penalty shoot-out, and this was the first time ever that Germany beat Italy in a competitive match.

 Mesut Özil scored in the 65th minute to give Germany the lead.
 In the 78th minute Leonardo Bonucci scored from the penalty spot after Jérôme Boateng was fouled for a handball in the box.
-After a goalless extra time period, with the two sides still locked at one goal each, a penalty shoot-out resulted 6–5 in favour of Germany.
+After a goalless extra time period, with the two sides still locked at one goal each, Germany won 6-5 on penalties.

 Manuel Neuer (Germany) and Gianluigi Buffon (Italy), the goalkeeper-captains of their respective teams for the quarter-final (although Neuer handed the skipper's armband when Bastian Schweinsteiger was substituted in), were the last goalkeepers who had not conceded a goal in the tournament until this match.
 They received praise for their performances in the quarter-final.